Agnes Cleary It's very telling that the city of LV sees squatters as the problem, not homelessness.

 possession is the control of a person's intentional exercises toward a thing.
 In all cases, to possess something, a person must have an intention to possess it.
 A person may be in possession of some property.
 Like ownership, the possession of anything is commonly regulated by the country under property law.

+Personal property is a property that is movable.
+In common law systems, personal property may also be called chattels or personalty.
 In civil law systems, personal property is often called movable property or movables – any property that can be moved from one location to another.

+The concept of possession developed from a legal system whose principal concern was to avoid civil disorder.
 The general principle is that a person in possession of land or goods, even as a wrongdoer, is entitled to take action against anyone interfering with the possession unless the person interfering is able to demonstrate a superior right to do so.

 Different parties may claim an interest in the property by mistake or fraud, with the claims being inconsistent of each other.
 For example, the party creating or transferring an interest may have a valid title, but intentionally or negligently creates several interests wholly or partially inconsistent with each other.
 A court resolves the dispute by adjudicating the priorities of the interests.
+According to the Indian property law, it defines the ‘Transfer of property means an act by which a living person conveys property, in present or in future, to one or more other living persons, or to himself and one or more other living persons; and "to transfer property" is to perform such act.

 In this section "living person includes a company or association or body of individuals, whether incorporated or not, but nothing herein contained shall affect any law for the time being in force relating to the transfer of property to or by companies, associations or bodies of individuals.